Pella86/Schrodinger-religion/Chats-about-Religion/telegram/Clean up of Spritual Science.md

 Pella Jiriya, [25.10.16 17:43]
 [In reply to Leonard Greenpaw]
 Ok explain your idea to me

-Leonard Greenpaw, [25.10.16 17:43]
-[In reply to Pella Jiriya]
-Is english your first language?

-Pella Jiriya, [25.10.16 17:43]
-[In reply to Leonard Greenpaw]
-Nope

 Will, [25.10.16 17:43]
 What and why are we debating about.